 San Francisco Nativity Academy: San Francisco Nativity Academy is a non-tuition based private Christian school focusing on empowering low-income students to reach their full potential through a challenging curriculum, spiritual development and family support within an extended day and extended year.
 League funds will provide breakfast for their students for one school year.

 Small Steps Nurturing Center: Small Steps Nurturing Center provides a high-quality education; social and emotional support; a nurturing Christian environment; transportation; and nutritious meals to children ages two through six living in poverty.
-League funds will support one semester of food to all children for the school’s nutrition program.
+League funds will support food to all children for the school’s nutrition program.

 Stages Repertory Theatre: Stages Repertory Theatre’s Education and Community Engagement program focuses on art education to nurture creativity and critical thinking.
 League funds will support 285 students from Title I schools attending the 2018 Pantomime productions.